-James N. Hurley is a Shareholder in the Miami office of Fowler White Burnett, where he serves as Chair for the firm's Admiralty and Maritime Law practice group.
+James N. Hurley is a Shareholder and Chair for the firm's Admiralty and Maritime Law Practice Group.
 With over 30 years of experience handling complex matters in the maritime industry, Jim provides full-cycle legal representation to his clients, from helping them achieve their initial goals to ensuring their continued success should disputes arise.

 Jim represents domestic and international insurers, cargo carriers, major cruise lines, operators and charter companies, and marina and terminal owners and operators in negotiating and drafting various marine-related contracts essential to their business, including the purchase, construction and sale of vessels, financing and vessel registration, concessionaire contracts, contracts for charters, and storage contracts.
 Additionally, Jim regularly assists private clients with purchasing, financing, and registering multi-million dollar vessels for personal use.